 So much pressure.
 So much to compress.
 You landed the job way back.
 You’ve been at it for a year or ten.
 There’s been the refresher course, the sped-read text-book, a guru lecture or two and the opinions of ‘co-workers’, welcome or not.
 You’ve suffered the slings, arrows and whimsy of passing creative directors.
 Above all, you’ve put the in hours, the client time, the short form, the shorter form, the headline options and, well…is that it?

 You want to write short and you fancy some objective, improving help.
-Welcome to a workshop that’s all about (on the writing front), the less said, the better.
+Welcome to a masterclass that’s all about (on the writing front), the less said, the better.

-This workshop is about the ratio of time spent ‘thinking’ to ‘doing’.
+This masterclass is about the ratio of time spent ‘thinking’ to ‘doing’.
 Pressured to produce nuggets of pitch-perfect, condensed thinking in concise sentences during office hours, this is instead time spent leaning back.

 You will consider the concentrated summary; the act of compression; maximum illumination with minimal expression; the written articulation of ideas; compacting the medium of your message.
 Throughout, brevity is welcome.